 - The appropriate time for eulogies is at the funeral home or cemetery.
 We request that any eulogy or personal reflections given at Mass are written in advance, limited to three minutes, and delivered by one person.

-After the funeral, a bereavement minister will reach out to the family of the deceased.
-We can offer ongoing spiritual support to family members in need through our parish Bereavement Support Group.
+After the funeral, a bereavement minister will reach out to the family of the deceased to offer ongoing spiritual support through a Bereavement Support Group.

 - Catholic Teaching on Cremation (PDF brochure from the Bishops of NY State)